efficient/HOPE/README.md

     Run the full benchmark.
 If unspecified, the script only runs the microbenchmarks for Wiki and URL.
 ```

 The above script will record benchmark measurements under "results/".
-The plotting scripts are under "plots/".
+The master plotting script is under "scripts/".
+The individual scripts are under "plots/".
 Generated figures will be under "figures/".
-Make sure you run the benchmark with the --alm option on before using the plot scripts.
+Make sure you run the benchmark with the --alm option on before using the plotting scripts.

 ## License
 Copyright 2020, Carnegie Mellon University